Peterenterprise298/documentation/content/applications/hr/referrals.rst

 Share a job
 -----------

-There are several other ways to share a job position aside from sending an email, via social media platforms and tracking links to the job position.
-At the bottom of each job position card are four icons and corresponding tracking links that can be used to share the job position, keeping track of applicants in the Referrals application.
+Other than sending an email, job positions can be shared, via social media platforms, and tracking links to the job position.
+At the bottom of each job position card are four icons, and corresponding tracking links, that can be used to share the job position, keeping track of applicants in the *Referrals* application.

 .. image:: referrals/share.png
    :align: center